dhjsh88/fpga-fc-accelerator/docs/debugging_story.md

 ```

 followed by a bit-exact match against the software golden reference, and load
-time of 42.4 µs — within 3.6% of the 40.96 µs ideal streaming time,
+time of 42.4 µs — within about 3.6% of the 40.96 µs ideal transfer time,
-consistent with near-one-word-per-cycle delivery after fixed setup overhead.
+consistent with near-ideal aggregate throughput including fixed setup
+overhead (beat-level stalls were not instrumented).

 ## Secondary lesson: instrumentation cost